East Suffolk Complex

 East Suffolk Complex is a historic school complex for African-American students located at Suffolk, Virginia.
-The complex consists of the East Suffolk Elementary School (1926-1927), East Suffolk High School (1938-1939), and the Gymnasium building (1951).
+The complex consists of the East Suffolk Elementary School (1926–1927), East Suffolk High School (1938–1939), and the Gymnasium building (1951).

+History

 The East Suffolk Elementary School, built as a Rosenwald School, is a one-story, Colonial Revival style, brick school with a central auditorium flanked by classrooms.
 The East Suffolk High School is a Colonial Revival style, one-story brick building with a double-loaded corridor plan, and eight classrooms.
 It was built with Public Works Administration funds.
 A cafeteria wing was added in 1952.
 The Gymnasium is a concrete block building with applied 5-course American bond brick veneer.
 The complex closed in 1979.
 The complex is now a public recreation center.

 It was added to the National Register of Historic Places in 2003.